Albert Taylor Bledsoe: Public service

-Confederate official
+In 1842 Abraham Lincoln accepted a challenge to fight a duel with James Shields.
+He consulted with Bledsoe on strategy and was told to select broadswords as weapons, with the intent to induce Shields to decline the duel.

+Bledsoe is remembered for his 1856 treatise An Essay on Liberty and Slavery, which presented an extended proslavery argument.
+Bledsoe argued that the natural state of humans was in society, not in nature, and that humans in society needed to have restraints on their actions.
+That is, he argued that liberty was greatest when humans were allowed to exercise only the amount of freedom they were naturally suited to.
+Some had to be restrained; others were entitled to freedom.

 In 1861, Bledsoe received a commission as a colonel in the Confederate army, and later became Acting Assistant Secretary of War.
 In 1863 he was sent to London for the purpose of researching various historical problems relating to the north–south conflict, as well as guiding British public opinion in favor of the Confederate cause.

-Southern apologist

 In 1868 he moved back to the United States and published the Southern Review.
 He was the "epitome of an unreconstructed Southerner" and published articles defending slavery and secession.

-Death

 Bledsoe died on December 8, 1877, in Alexandria, Virginia.